13 Playing Dumb Manipulation Tricks That Show You’re Being Played

 - Outcome: They avoid effort; you carry the load

-How to Protect Yourself from Playing Dumb Manipulation
+How to Respond to Playing Dumb Manipulation

 Here are some ways to protect yourself: